CicerBro/SpotEngine/README.md

 A modern Spotnet web client built on Laravel 12 with PostgreSQL and Newznab compatible API.

-> **Note:** Work is ongoing and this project is not finished or ready for production yet.

 ## Why SpotEngine?

 [Spotweb](https://github.com/spotweb/spotweb) is a great piece of software, but years of incremental development have made the codebase increasingly difficult to work with.
 It carries legacy PHP patterns, a complex data model, and performance trade-offs that were fine at the time but show their age today.